 In order to be considered for placement for student teaching, candidates must satisfy the criteria of the first eligibility check, which takes place at the time the candidate applies to student teach.
-Each prospective student teacher must meet all College and departmental criteria by the Friday of the third week of classes during the semester immediately preceding the semester in which student teaching will occur.
+Each prospective student teacher must meet all university and departmental criteria by the Friday of the third week of classes during the semester immediately preceding the semester in which student teaching will occur.
 These criteria include:

-- successful completion of review by the Teacher Education Candidate Review Committee;
+- Successful completion of review by the Teacher Education Candidate Review Committee;

-- evidence that all prerequisite coursework has been completed or is in progress;
+- Evidence that all prerequisite coursework has been completed or is in progress;

-- evidence that minimum grade point average per program requirements has been achieved.
+- Evidence that minimum grade point average per program requirements has been achieved.